josdejong/typed-function/README.md

 ### Recursion

-The `this` keyword can be used to self-reference the typed-function:
+The `typed.self` keyword can be used to self-reference the currently invoked typed-function:

 ```js
 var sqrt = typed({